hectorcorrea/solr-for-newbies/03_schema.md

 ```

 This is obviously a much more complex definition than the ones that we saw
 before.
-The basic are the same, the field type points to a `class` and it
+The basic are the same, the field type points to a `class` (solr.TextField)
-indicates that it is a multi-value type.
+and it also indicates that it is a multi-value type.
 However, notice the next two kinds
 of information defined for this field, namely the information under the
-`indexAnalyzer` and `queryAnalyzer` nodes.
+`indexAnalyzer` and `queryAnalyzer`.

 `indexAnalyzer` refers to the kind of transformations that will be made to
 any field of this type before the value is indexed by Solr.

 `queryAnalyzer` refers to the transformations that will be made to any
 value that references a field of this type when we query a `text_general` field.

+Notice for example how it will take into account "stop words" (e.g. words to be
+ignored) both at index and query time, but it will take into account "synonyms"
+only at querying time.

+## Tokenizers and Filters
+Tokenizer splits words, for example if we index "hello world" a tokenizer
+will split it in two "hello" and "word".

+Filters to other operations on the value.
+For example, a "stemmer" gets the
+roots of the word

+In the definition of the `text_general` we see a tokenizer but not a stemmer.

+If we look at the `text_en` field type instead we'll see that it uses both a
+tokenizer and a stemmer (solr.PorterStemFilterFactory)

+TODO: elaborate on this.

 ### Adding a new field